junxit/us-congress-bills-113/bill.md

 - **(a)** *Use of transferred land* Upon the receipt of the land under section 2, the Secretary of the Navy shall administer the land as the Chocolate Mountain Aerial Gunnery Range, California, and continue to authorize use of the land for military purposes.
 - **(b)** *Protection of desert tortoise* Nothing in the transfer required by section 2 shall affect the prior designation of certain lands within the Chocolate Mountain Aerial Gunnery Range as critical habitat for the desert tortoise (Gopherus Agassizii).
-- **(c)** *Withdrawal of Mineral Estate* Subject to valid existing rights, the mineral estate of the land to be transferred under section 2 are withdrawn from all forms of appropriation under the public land laws, including the mining laws and the mineral and geothermal leasing laws.
+- **(c)** *Withdrawal of Mineral Estate* Subject to valid existing rights, the mineral estate of the land to be transferred under section 2 are withdrawn from all forms of appropriation under the public land laws, including the mining laws and the mineral and geothermal leasing laws, for as long as the land is under the administrative jurisdiction of the Secretary of the Navy.
 - **(d)** *Integrated natural resources management plan* Not later than one year after the transfer of the land under section 2, the Secretary of the Navy, in cooperation with the Secretary of the Interior, shall prepare an integrated natural resources management plan pursuant to the Sikes Act (16 U.S.C.
 670a et seq.) for the transferred land and for land that, as of the date of the enactment of this Act, is under the jurisdiction of the Secretary of the Navy underlying the Chocolate Mountain Aerial Gunnery Range.

 ## § 4.
 Realignment of range boundary and related transfer of title